‘The Young And The Restless’ Spoilers: Victor Lies To Chelsea, Will Nick Expose Victor’s Scheme With Chloe?

-The Young and the Restless spoilers tease that Victor Newman (Eric Braeden) will try to hide his involvement with Chloe Mitchell (Elizabeth Hendrickson) to Chelsea (Melissa Claire Egan), at least at first.
-However, Nick (Joshua Morrow) thinks Chelsea should know the reason Adam Newman (Justin Hartley) died was that Victor brought Chloe into town to frame him.
+The Young and the Restless spoilers tease that Victor Newman (Eric Braeden) will try to hide his involvement with Chloe Mitchell (Elizabeth Hendrickson) from Chelsea (Melissa Claire Egan), at least at first.
+However, Nick (Joshua Morrow) thinks Chelsea should know the reason Adam Newman (Justin Hartley) died was because Victor brought Chloe into town to frame him.

 The Young and the Restless preview for Wednesday, April 12 revealed that Chelsea goes to Newman Enterprises to talk to Victor about Chloe’s confession about Adam’s death.
 What Chelsea doesn’t know is that Victor knows way more than he is letting on.

-Chelsea fumes that Chloe came into Genoa City, only to kill Adam.
+Chelsea fumes that Chloe came to Genoa City, only to kill Adam.
 The Young and the Restless spoilers reveal that Chelsea will declare that she wished that Chloe never came back because Adam would still be alive.
 Victor understands why she would feel that way.
 He never mentions his involvement with Chloe, nor the fact that he worked with her to put Adam behind bars.
 This will not end well when Chelsea discovers the truth.

 According to SheKnows Soaps, Nikki (Melody Thomas Scott) tells her family to keep quiet about Victor’s scheme with Chloe.
 She added that “no one should ever find out about it.”